intermine/im-docs/docs/get-started/tutorial/index.rst

 `fasta.includes = MAL*.fasta`

 This will create features of the class `Chromosome` with `primaryIdentifier` set and the `Chromosome.sequence` reference set to a `Sequence` object.
 Also created are a `DataSet` and `DataSource` as evidence.

 Loading FASTA data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now load the `malaria-chromosome-fasta` source by running this command in `biotestmine/integrate`:
+Now load the `malaria-chromosome-fasta` source by running this command:

 .. code-block:: bash

-  # load FASTA source
+  # load FASTA data
   ~/git/biotestmine $ ./gradlew integrate -Psource=malaria-chromosome-fasta --stacktrace

 This has integrated the chromosome objects with those already in the database.
 In the next step we will look at how this data integration works.

 Data Integration
 ----------------------